 If you want to find out more about Kamena Gora and Sopotnica, you can read our article Kamena Gora and Sopotnica - two mountain villages of southwestern Serbia you should visit.

 Golija-Studenica Biosphere Reserve is located in the southwestern part of Serbia and belongs to the inner zone of the Dinaric mountain system.
 It covers a mountainous region and includes a mosaic of different ecosystems such as forests, shrubs and lakes.
 It is the first UNESCO registered biosphere reserve in Serbia.

-Mountain Golija lies between the towns of Ivanjica and Novi Pazar.
-The highest peak is Jankov Kamen (1,833 m).
+Mountain Golija lays between the towns of Ivanjica and Novi Pazar.
+The highest peak is Jankov kamen (1,833 m).
 The Moravica and Studenica rivers have their headwaters at this mountain.
 Studenica breaches through the mountain, in its deep valley with several shorter gorges.

 Golija is one of the most important mountainous European ornithological reserves, with 95 registered bird species.

 Hiking and trekking as part of an active holiday have recently gained considerable popularity in this area.
 There are numerous marked hiking trails.
 The marked trails pass through the picturesque landscapes, as well as the cultural and historical sites of interest.